Gwenaelle-Vigo/OrthoPap/README.md

 ## 3)  Alignment of orthologous gene sequences

-To align the orthologous gene sequences, we used **SINGULARITY** (3.10.4) to run **MACSE** (Multiple Alignment of Coding Sequences) (omm_macse_v11.05b.sif) (Scornavacca et al. 2019; Ranwez et al. 2021), a tool used to align gene sequences while taking codon structure into account, which is crucial for maintaining the consistency of reading frames in coding sequences.
+To align the orthologous gene sequences, we used **SINGULARITY** (3.10.4) to run **MACSE** (Multiple Alignment of Coding Sequences) (omm_macse_v11.05b.sif) (Ranwez et al. 2021), a tool used to align gene sequences while taking codon structure into account, which is crucial for maintaining the consistency of reading frames in coding sequences.
 The program `omm_macse_v11.05b.sif` includes **HMMCLeaner** as an integrated cleaning tool.
 Again, these steps were performed independently for each genome annotation method (BUSCO, Miniprot, and Scipio).

 Before performing the alignments, a data preparation phase from OrthoFinder outputs was necessary:

 -   **Transfer of orthologous folders**: The orthogroup folders (`Orthogroup_Sequences`) from OrthoFinder, containing a file per gene sequence, were copied into a new folder (`Orthogroup_Sequences_faa`) in the alignment directory (`Alignment`), with an independent subdirectory for each set from the three annotation methods (`Align_Busco`; `Align_Miniprot`; `Align_Scipio`).
--   **Retrieval of nucleotide sequences**: The alignment requires nucleotide-level sequences and not amino acid sequences, so it was necessary to retrieve the corresponding sequences by going back to the gene annotation stage: Busco: For the set from the Busco annotation, this involved selecting the ".fna" files in the `single_copy_busco_sequences` output directory for each species.
-Miniprot & Scipio: For the other two, we went back to the step of sorting alternative transcripts to select unique transcripts from the nucleotide sequences (`Script_GetFnaSequencesForAlignment_Miniprot.bash`; `Script_GetFnaSequencesForAlignment_Scipio.bash`).
-Concatenation: All retrieved nucleotide sequences were grouped into a single FASTA file for each different annotation set (`fasta_file.fna`).
+-   **Retrieval of nucleotide sequences**: The alignment requires nucleotide-level sequences and not amino acid sequences, so it was necessary to retrieve the corresponding sequences by going back to the gene annotation stage.
+-   **Concatenation**: All retrieved nucleotide sequences were grouped into a single FASTA file for each different annotation set (`fasta_file.fna`).
 -   **Creation of alignments for each orthologous gene**: The alignment is performed on a FASTA file containing all nucleotide sequences of the genes (here orthologous) from the different species.
 In our case, this corresponds to a FASTA file per orthogroup:
     -   **Copying .faa files while keeping only the gene names**: To retain the structure of the ".faa" files, which contain all genes of a given orthogroup, for each file, we copied the names of the sequences into another ".txt" file (`CopySeqFileByFile_Part1.sh`).
 This step allowed us to keep the names of the genes grouped in an orthogroup without their associated amino acid sequences for each previously selected orthogroup (`Orthogroup_Sequences_txt`).
     -   **Cleaning the .txt files**: In the ".txt" files, containing only the gene names of each orthogroup, we removed the gene names of the species possessing two paralogous genes.
 Then, we deleted the ".txt" files that had fewer than 5 genes.